MarkKh/flutter-movie-management/Readme.md

 ## App Features

-- Add a new movie with the following details: movie title, director, release date, and genre.
+- Add a new movie with the following details: movie title, director, actor, duration and rating.
 - View a list of all movies in the collection.
 - Edit existing movie details.
 - Delete movies from the collection.